 Featured Articles

-• Residential Network Cable Installation Recommendations
+Residential Network Cable Installation Recommendations

-excerpt: The exterior walls of your premises contain insulation and vapor barriers, which serve a functional purpose.
-Both (insulation, vapor barrier) are at risk of damage, if you pull cable through these walls.
+excerpt: The exterior walls of your premises contain insulation and vapour barriers, which serve a functional purpose.
+Both (insulation, vapour barrier) are at risk of damage, if you pull cable through these walls.
 Therefore, it's preferable to route cabling through interior walls, and terminate cables with faceplated outlets.
 If you really need an outlet placed on an exterior wall, it's best to use an aesthetically pleasing raceway (plastic conduit) affixed to your baseboard, to contain cable(s) that would have otherwise been exposed, and terminate with a discreet surface-mount box on the baseboard. ... read more

-• What's Hiding Above Your Drop Ceiling?
+- What's Hiding Above Your Drop Ceiling?

 excerpt: Have you ever taken a look at what lies above your drop ceiling tiles?
 You should.